Social and sweepstakes casinos are legal in Ohio. The Buckeye State is one of 40+ US states that allow various types of sweepstakes.

 Ohio law does not specifically regulate online sweepstakes casinos, but it does have strict general sweepstakes laws.

-• All sweepstakes must offer a free, alternative means of entry so no purchase or payment is required to participate to avoid illegal lottery classification.
+- All casinos must offer a free, alternative means of entry so, a no deposit sweepstake casino, where no purchase or payment is required to participate can avoid illegal lottery classification.

 Official rules